akaylee/42-holygraph/README.md

 -------------------------------------------------------
 This ultimate repository contains a graph with attached links to all subjects that were available in the Intra by the time of May 26, 2021.

-Piscine repositories ***does not*** belong to me, so shout out to everybody who stored it when it was available 🗿
+Piscine repositories ***do not*** belong to me, so shout out to everybody who stored it when it was available 🗿

 **Same applies to exam repos** 🎓